Schenectady County Historical Society

 The Schenectady County Historical Society, located in Schenectady, New York, was established on July 14, 1905, under the Membership Corporation Laws of the State of New York.
 The Society is an independent not-for-profit corporation, not a unit of government.
-Today, the Schenectady County Historical Society brings to life the region’s history through exhibits, talks, workshops, concerts, programs and community events at their three sites: Mabee Farm Historic Site, the Grems-Doolittle Library and the Schenectady History Museum, and the historic Brouwer House Creative.
-The Society's stated mission is to "share stories, inspire dialogue, and encourage understanding of the history, people, and cultures of Schenectady County."
-The Society's vision is to "strengthen our community as an increasingly vital destination and resource for exploring history."
+Today, the Schenectady County Historical Society brings to life the region's history through exhibits, talks, workshops, concerts, programs and community events at their three sites: Mabee Farm Historic Site, the Grems-Doolittle Library and the Schenectady History Museum, and the historic Brouwer House Creative.